ministryofjustice/hmpps-manage-supervisions/doc/adr/0007-identify-service-users-by-crn.md

 ## Consequences

 Some service users known to HMPPS may not have a CRN.
 However, we understand that any service user on probation will have a CRN.
 If that is incorrect, we will need to either state that we do not support SUs without a CRN, or extend our URN scheme to include alternative identifiers.
-For instance, it may be necessary to use NOMS numbers instead, producing URNs like `urn:justice:communityapi:offender:noms:{nomsNumber}`.
-Or, to refer to data owned by a hypothetical future "Single Offender View" service, we may use a URN like `urn:justice:sov:offender:crn:{crn}`.
+For instance, it may be necessary to use NOMS numbers instead, producing URNs like `urn:uk:gov:justice:communityapi:offender:noms:{nomsNumber}`.
+Or, to refer to data owned by a hypothetical future "Single Offender View" service, we may use a URN like `urn:uk:gov:justice:sov:offender:crn:{crn}`.

 This decision should be revisited when a HMPPS-wide unique identifier approach for service users is adopted.
 If the approach is incompatible with this decision, we should refactor and change our approach to match.

 We may also wish to follow this approach when referring to any data object outside our service.
-For instance, an appointment owned by the Interventions service would be referred to as `urn:justice:interventions:appointment:{id}`.
+For instance, an appointment owned by the Interventions service would be referred to as `urn:uk:gov:justice:interventions:appointment:{id}`.

 This flexibility comes at the expense of complicating the code slightly, though the logic for converting URNs to the bare identifiers is simple and easily shared across our code, or even across services via an `npm` package.